frictionlessdata/website-old/_case_studies/tesera.md

 to make important information accessible to many stakeholders, but in reality, nobody was using it.
 We were looking for a simpler way to enable data access and use for developers and downloaders alike.

-## What else would you like to see developed?

 We are especially keen on tooling that enables faster interoperability, especially within an AWS environment.
 We envision a